 Fee: $115, includes supply pack

 Kindermusik Village fosters creativity, social development, and self esteem through exposure to music for infants from birth to 17 months.
 45-minute classes for infant and caregiver or parent, offered in 8-week non-sequential semesters.
 Many of the class activities and materials can easily be adapted for the family to use at home.
 Summer session is 5 weeks.
+Cost for summer session is $75 (includes supply pack).
 Curriculum alternates each summer: Busy Days, or Peek-a-boo, I Love You!

 Kindermusik Our Time (18 months-3 years)

 Kindermusik Our Time brings the joy of music and movement to the lives of children 18 months to 3 years and is offered in four 15-week non-sequential semesters.
 Six to eight children, each with an accompanying parent or caregiver, meet weekly with the teacher for a 45-minute class.
 These lessons also help parents and caregivers become familiar with ways to encourage and facilitate musical development and appreciation.
 Activities are age and developmentally appropriate, engaging, and fun!
 Summer session is 5 weeks.
 Summer Session cost is $75 (includes supply pack).
 Curriculum alternates each summer: Zoo Train, or Beach Days.

 SUMMER SESSION: Zoo Train; May 30 – June 27 Tuesdays 10:45 a.m.
 OR Tuesday 11:30 a.m.
 OR Tuesdays 4:45 p.m.
 (AND potentially Mondays 5:30 p.m.)

 Kindermusik ABC Music And Me (3.5 – 5.5 years)